 There are also some external funding schemes which are applicable for students from the School of Education.

-National Scholarship Fund for Teachers and SEN support staff
+National Scholarship Fund for Teachers and SEND support staff

 Physics teacher training scholarships

 The Institute of Physics (IOP) has 100 teacher training scholarships worth £25,000 available to physics trainees starting their teacher training in the 2014/15 academic year.
 Scholarships will be instead of the standard government bursary for trainee teachers, but trainees who are not awarded a scholarship will continue to be eligible for a standard bursary.